Jamie Voyles Ph.D.

 infectious disease also represents an opportunity to study the

-underpinnings of biological principles.
+underpinnings of biological systems.
 Research in disease dynamics demands scientific literacy on multiple levels, from microbial biology to organismal physiology to theoretical ecology.
 Additionally, it requires a command of varied techniques and technical knowledge, from histology to biotelemetry to tent pitching in the field.
 It is this nexus of scientific expertise, technical knowledge, and hands-on experience that continues to draw me to this exciting and valuable research.
 TEACHING AND PUBLIC OUTREACH Along with upper level undergraduate courses, I have also been fortunate to teach basic biological concepts to grammar students and the general public.
 My favorite presentation is titled, "Frogs are important in the food web" where I give kids the opportunity to meet a frog face to face.
 "I wanted to thank you again for your visit.
 Your first hand experience and discussion with the students made a big impact.
 They talked a lot about the frog noises and which one they liked best.
 Of course, seeing a real frog was fantastic." - Roxanne Steenburger, Claremont Primary School